Chevron Corporation [CVX] – The merits and potential risks: A tempered look at CVX

 Fundamental Analysis of Chevron Corporation [CVX]

-Now let’s turn to look at profitability: with a current Operating Margin for Chevron Corporation [CVX] sitting at +8.68 and its Gross Margin at +14.52, this comp
+Now let’s turn to look at profitability: with a current Operating Margin for Chevron Corporation [CVX] sitting at +8.68 and its Gross Margin at +14.52, this company’s Net Margin is now 9.10%.
+These metrics indicate that this company is not generating as much profit, after accounting for expenses, compared to its market peers.

 This company’s Return on Total Capital is 7.29, and its Return on Invested Capital has reached 5.10%.
 Its Return on Equity is 9.80, and its Return on Assets is 5.84.
 These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates CVX financial performance.